 Washington benefits from WUE in another way: by receiving students from out of state.
-Washington’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in underenrolled programs.
+Washington’s institutions can choose how many out-of-state slots to offer and in which areas, allowing them to make the best use of their resources by accepting students in under enrolled programs.
 There’s a workforce benefit for the state, too, as students often stay in Washington after graduating.
-In 2015-16 Washington received 1,594 students through WUE.
+In 2017-18 Washington received 3,017 students through WUE.

 Professional Student Exchange Program.
 Washington has sent some 240 students to professional programs through the Professional Student Exchange Program (PSEP).
 Until recently, the state supported students studying in optometry and osteopathic medicine.
 Historically, some 81 percent of PSEP students return to Washington to pursue their professional careers.
-In addition, in 2015-16 the state received 69 students, along with some $1.7 million in support fees.
+In addition, in 2017-18 the state received 85 students, along with more than $2.37 million in support fees.

 Western Regional Graduate Program.
-Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to 380 high-quality, distinctive programs (“distinctive” meaning they’re offered at only four or fewer institutions in the WICHE region) at 60 institutions in all WICHE states.
+Washington’s postgraduates also participate in graduate programs through the Western Regional Graduate Program (WRGP), which offers access to some 435 high-quality programs at 60 institutions in all WICHE states.
 WRGP programs run the gamut, but emerging social, environmental, and resource-management fields are particular strengths, as are innovative interdisciplinary programs.
-In 2015-16 Washington sent 144 students to out-of-state institutions, while receiving 86.
+In 2017-18 Washington sent 156 students to out-of-state institutions, while receiving 106.

 Washington gains added value from WICHE’s programs in policy, workforce development, technology, mental health, and other areas.

-Additionally, Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, the Washington Student Achievement Council belong to the Western Academic Leadership Forum (the Forum).
-Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in cooperative resource sharing.
+Evergreen State College, Eastern Washington University, Central Washington University, Washington State University, and the Washington Student Achievement Council belong to the Western Academic Leadership Forum (the Forum).
+Their official representatives are the chief academic leaders of the four-year institutions and their related system and state agencies, who address regional higher education issues and engage in resource sharing.
 The Western Alliance for Community College Academic Leaders (the Alliance) brings academic leaders of community colleges and technical schools and systems together with state governing and coordinating boards associated with two-year institutions to exchange ideas and information, share resources and expertise, and collaborate on regional initiatives.
-Big Bend Community College, Cascadia Community College, Columbia Basin College, Community Colleges of Spokane, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.
+Clover Park Technical College, Columbia Basin College, Edmonds Community College, Spokane Falls Community College, and Washington State Board for Community and Technical Colleges are members.

-Washington has been very active in the WICHE Cooperative for Educational Technologies (WCET), ), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
-WCET is widely recognized as one of the most informative, reliable, and forward-thinking organizations regarding the role of technology and innovation in higher education.
-Our growing membership includes more than 350 institutions, state and system-wide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
-WCET member institutions actively serve more than 4 million college students taking all or part of their academic programs via technology.
+Washington has been very active in the WICHE Cooperative for Educational Technologies (WCET), the leader in the practice, policy, and advocacy of technology-enhanced learning in higher education.
+WCET is widely recognized as an informative, reliable, and forward-thinking organization regarding the role of technology and innovation in higher education, and includes more than 350 institutions, state and systemwide higher education agencies, nonprofit organizations, government agencies, and corporations in nearly all U.S. states and many Canadian provinces.
 WCET members have access to trusted information on emerging trends, policies, and exemplars of successful learning technology innovation in practice.
 Key WCET activities include an annual meeting, leadership summits, national webcasts, the popular Frontiers blog, issue briefs, and email list-based discussions among members.
-Major topics of interest to the WCET membership include student success, faculty success, managing e-learning, emerging technologies and evolving policy issues.
+Major topics of interest to the WCET membership include student and faculty success, the Internet of Things, managing e-learning, emerging technologies, broadband and learning innovation, and evolving policy issues.
 The University of Washington’s Catalyst program won the WCET Outstanding Work (WOW) award, which recognizes effective and innovative uses of technology to address specific needs in higher education.
 In addition, WICHE has worked with the state on pursuing grants from the national Broadband Technology Opportunities Program and other programs.